 - One of his scenes has him make the classic criticism of calling the elves arrogant.
 This coming from the guy who won't shut up about how Humanity Is Superior and any intelligent non-human race doesn't deserve to live.

-- Idiot Ball: One might wonder if he'll succeed to reclaim Lordaeron had he not turn the blood elves away by set them up on a suicide mission, then condemn them to death in spite of the success of the given suicide mission.
-Which result in turning Kael'thas and his men into a hostile force, his decision to pursue the escaping blood elves result in a loss of his men and resources while gaining nothing in return.
+- Idiot Ball: One might wonder if he would have succeeded in reclaiming Lordaeron had he not turned the blood elves away by setting them up on a suicide mission, then condemning them to death in spite of their success at said suicide mission.
+Which resulted in turning Kael'thas and his men into a hostile force, and then his decision to pursue the escaping blood elves resulted in a loss of his men and resources while gaining nothing in return.

-- This is followed by his decision to form an alliance of convenience with Sylvanas, who arguably less trustworthy than Vashj, and after they reclaim Lordaeron he proceed to tell her off to leave his city.
-When he and his men couldn't retake it alone in the first place, and the Forsaken can easily wipe his men out without suffering any loss.
+- This is followed by his decision to form an alliance of convenience with Sylvanas, who was arguably less trustworthy than Vashj.
+Then, after they reclaim Lordaeron, he proceeded to tell her to leave his city, when he and his men couldn't retake it alone in the first place, and the Forsaken could easily wipe his men out without suffering any loss.